Home » Calculating Loss of Earning Capacity

 Skills, Talents, Abilities

-The claimant’s skills, talents, and abilities plays a significant role in their future earning capacity.
-The more skills, talent, and abilities a claimant has, the more likely they are to have a successful career.
+The claimant’s skills, talents, and abilities significantly influence their future earning capacity.
+The more skills, talent, and abilities a claimant has, the more likely they will have a successful career.
 That success correlates to a higher potential future earning capacity.

 Example: